orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 very much like it.
 VMs do not cut it for most advanced hardware stuff, but are OK for basic development work.

-Any thing else is simply too time consuming for me to justify at this point.
+Anything else is simply too time consuming for me to justify at this point.
 Note that I have access to some BSD machines, and those reflect accuratnely where the support can go if I have access.
-This means ok, but not totally complete, which is the best I can really hope for given the diverse state of the BSD OS ecosystem, which is simply too splintered to really support at random.
+This means ok, but not totally complete, which is the best I can really hope for given the diverse state of the BSD OS ecosystem, which is simply too splintered to really support at random (didn't anyone ever hear the warning fable about sticks in a bundle being harder to break than a thick stick alone?).
 But with machine access my experience has shown me that I can make quite good progress on most BSDs, at least those that have available data, which is not always a given.